jtran1403/SearchGuardian/README.md

-SearchGuardian
+Search Guardian
 ==============

-A privacy web application to improve your awareness of personal information available on the Web and promote its users to manage this information more carefully.
+The Search Guardian is a privacy web application to improve your awareness of personal information available on the Web and promote its users to manage this information more carefully.
+Keeping safe online information reduces greatly the risk of invasions of privacy and of putting yourself in a delicate situation.

 The sections below describes the technology needed to use it and the functionalities contained in the web application.

 #First steps to the SearchGuardian
 ##Requirements

 To be able to use this application, you will have to:

-1. Install [Ruby and Compass] (http://rubyinstaller.org/downloads/) because the bootstrap I chose requires it
+1. Install [Ruby and Compass] (http://rubyinstaller.org/downloads/) because the bootstrap of the application requires it
 2. Install [NodeJS] (http://nodejs.org/)
-3. Reboot your machine
+3. Reboot your machine to finish the installation for NodeJS
 4. Create a repository for the project in your machine (e.g. "SearchGuardian" in your "Documents" folder)
-5. Copy the following folders in the repository created previously to be able to use npm command lines
-6. Install Yeoman with the following [tutorial] (http://yeoman.io/learning/index.html)
+5. Install Yeoman with the following [tutorial] (http://yeoman.io/learning/index.html)

 Further explanations are provided below if needed.

-##Copying NodeJS

 ##Installing Yeoman